nzakas/understandinges6/manuscript/01-The-Basics.md

 The regular expression in this example matches both whitespace and non-whitespace characters, and is applied globally with Unicode enabled.
 The `result` contains an array of matches when there's at least one match, so the array length ends up being the number of code points in the string.

-W> Although this approach works, it's not very fast, especially when applied to long strings.
+Although this approach works, it's not very fast, especially when applied to long strings.
 Try to minimize counting code points whenever possible.
 Hopefully ECMAScript 7 will bring a more performant means by which to count code points.

 Since the `u` flag is a syntax change, attempting to use it in non-compliant JavaScript engines means a syntax error is thrown.
 The safest way to determine if the `u` flag is supported is with a function: